ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 Serial correlation is a more intuitive concept in the case of **time-series**.
 In this case, assumption 4 requires that the error in period $t$ has no effect on future period errors.
 For instance, an unexpected monetary shock (or natural disaster) in year $t$ should have no effect on the errors in the following years.
 A positive (negative) error in observation $t$ should have no effect on whether the errors of future observations are positive (negative).

 This assumption is important because if errors are serially correlated, then the standard deviation of the $betas$ can be inflated, leading to inefficient coefficient estimations.
-No serial correlation builds on the assumption that errors are $iid$, independently and identically distributed.
+The assumption of no serial correlation builds on the idea that errors are $iid$, independently and identically distributed.
 Each observation is an independent random draw from the same probability distribution.

 Serial correlation is particularly important in the case of time-series data.
 In this context, serial correlation can lead to biased estimations of the coefficients, and not only to an inefficient estimation of the coefficients.

 {{% callout note %}}
 **Assumption 4** requires that: